Edit Blog Post

 The ruins were impressive, perched high on a cliff overlooking the Caribbean.
 The remnants of carvings and frescoed murals were beautiful, but I still don't understand why Tulum draws so many tourists.
 Mom and I were lucky to have the place to ourselves early in the morning.

-a group with a guide, swarmed every path, making it difficult to even walk around, let alone enjoy the ruins.
-We fled, thankful that we had managed to see everything before the place was overrun.
+thankful that we had managed to see everything before the place was overrun.
 On the way out, we stopped at the gift shop for a book and some postcards.
 Next to the gift shop, outside the turnstile where you have to show your ticket, is an interesting little room with information about the restoration work that has been going on for the past several years.
 It has great information on the murals painted on and in the ruins, with many photographs and recreations of what the paintings had originally looked like.
 There were only a couple other people in there and the room didn’t seem to be visited much.
 Back outside, we walked towards the booth where we had bought our tickets and were astounded at the hundreds of people standing in the sun, waiting in line to buy tickets.
 Every path of the ruins was already overcrowded.
 I couldn’t imagine how all those people standing in line were going to find space to walk once they got inside.
-Walking the quarter mile back to the parking lot
+Walking the quarter mile back to the parking lot we were swimming against a tide of hundreds more people, heading to the line to buy tickets that was already impossibly long.

 Several times Mom and I took picnic breakfast or lunch to the beach.
 We found that local fruit and fresh tortillas rivaled even the best restaurants in each town.
 The pineapples sold on the side of the road are the best I've ever had: so perfectly ripe that you can eat a whole one without burning your tongue.